horrorho/LiquidDonkey/README.md

 ~/LiquidDonkey/target $ java -jar LiquidDonkey/target/LiquidDonkey.jar me@icloud.com password --output ~/backups/iCloud --combined
 ```
 ### Addendum
 Although it works wonderfully, consider this project to be in the alpha state.
 I will introduce, amend and test features as time permits.
 Please report any bugs.
-I currently only have access to a Linux box with VM Windows 7, therefore I'm unable to test on Mac OS X.
+Developed on an Ubuntu Linux box.
+Functional on VM Windows 7 and VM OS X Yosemite 10.10.

 ### Help!
 I would be grateful if any knowledgeable persons would be able to assist with: